bluenviron/mediamtx/README.md

 ### Decreasing latency

 in HLS, latency is introduced since a client must wait for the server to generate segments before downloading them.
-This delay amounts to 1-15 seconds depending on the duration of each segment, and to 500ms-3s if the Low-Latency variant is enabled.
+This latency amounts to 1-15secs depending on the duration of each segment, and to 500ms-3s if the Low-Latency variant is enabled.

 To decrease the latency, you can: